 Stage 2 -Texturing milk

 Texturing is the process of getting the milk to the perfect creme de la creme aka creamy consistency.
-The most common technique is by creating a whirlpool with the steam wand that swirls and thickens the milk by breaking down the large foamy bubbles into micro foam.
+The most common technique is by creating a whirlpool with the steam wand that swirls and thickens the milk in a vortex by breaking down the large foamy bubbles into micro foam.
 The aim here is to create a denser and more consistent milk body.